 Garlic packs incredible antibacterial, anti-fungal, and antiviral properties.
 Garlic is also known to increase your body’s natural killer cells that help us fight off bad bugs.

-Fermented foods like sauerkraut and kimchi contain more of that good bacteria that helps keep your gut microbiome in balance.
+Fermented foods like sauerkraut and kimchi contain more of that good bacteria that help keep your gut microbiome in balance.

 It is thought that up to 70% of your immune system resides in your gut!
 So, it’s important to keep it fed with good bacteria.